Solo Exhibition: Hand to Hand

 Fabric collage on curtain, 8 panels at 4ft x 10ft each

-Igniting a Movement is a modular quilt celebrating the women of Blue Tin and how the bottom-up change they are making is growing in strength and influence as it joins with the work of others.
+is a modular quilt celebrating the women of Blue Tin and how the bottom-up change they are making is growing in strength and influence as it joins with the work of others.
 Using fabrics selected by Blue Tin stitchers that resonate with their cultural backgrounds, artist Hale Ekinci creates a dynamic landscape resembling a fire.
 Rising out of the fire are sparks that transform into silhouettes of diverse people, their profiles drawn from the scale figures used in Studio Gang’s architectural model of 63rd House to represent the building’s many different users.

 Both The Stitchers and Igniting a Movement are planned to be installed in 63rd House as part of a system of movable curtains that will define its community spaces, rather than solid walls.
 The hemming and finishing of all the panels was done by Blue Tin.